Enriching rural and remote Queensland communities

 QCoal Foundation is proud to partner with James Cook University (JCU) to provide the QCoal Foundation Scholarship.
 Established in 2015, the Scholarship aims to support students who intend to commence study at JCU, with preference given to those from rural and remote communities in Queensland.

-The $30,000 scholarship will provide a pathway to further education without the economic challenges that are associated with having to relocate to attend university.
+The $30,000 scholarship provides a pathway to further education without the economic challenges that are associated with having to relocate to attend university.

 To be eligible, students: